complexorganizations/content-blocker/.github/readme.md

 - We just erase such entries if any of the list authors try to mess with them.

 Why doesn't your repo have a git history?
-- We would top out github's 100MB limit, under a day due to huge amounts of change.
+- We would top out github's limits, under a day due to huge amounts of change.

-Why are you using Git LFS?
-- The maximum file size on github is 100MB, and merely uploading them requires git lfs.

 ---
 #### Credits